Understanding Obsessive-Compulsive Disorder: Is There A Link Between OCD And Depression?

 Treatments for depression

-Medications, such as selective serotonin reuptake inhibitors (SSRIs), can be effective in helping people manage their depression symptoms.
+Antidepressants, such as selective serotonin reuptake inhibitors (SSRIs), can be effective in helping people manage their depression symptoms.
 However, it sometimes takes trying a few options before they find the right medication or dosage that works for them.

 Research shows that several forms of therapy can be effective for depression.
 These may include cognitive behavioral therapy, dialectical behavior therapy, and interpersonal therapy.
 Some therapists focus on getting to the root cause of where the depression is coming from.
 They may look back at past trauma or negative situations in a person’s life.
-Others may focus less on the cause and more on skills that can be developed to manage depressive symptoms.
+Others may focus less on the cause and more on skills that can be developed to manage depression symptoms.

 If an individual is experiencing severe depression that does not improve with psychotherapy or medication, other treatment methods, such as brain stimulation therapies, may be considered.
 These include electroconvulsive therapy, transcranial magnetic stimulation, and vagus nerve stimulation.